 The Minister of Finance and Economic Planning for Rwanda, Mr Claver Gatete, chaired the opening session, followed by Mr K.Y.
 Amoako, President of the African Center for Economic Transformation and Mr. Carlos Lopes, Executive Secretary of the United Nations Economic Commission for Africa.

-The first objective of the forum was to facilitate knowledge-sharing and peer-learning across Africa from the public and private sectors.
+The first objective of the forum was to facilitate knowledge-sharing and peer-learning across Africa between the public and private sectors.

 The second objective was to launch the Coalition for Transformation in Africa, a new leadership network organized in chapters, each addressing a specific area of economic development.